beehive-lab/Maxine-Jenkins/README.md

    `python manage.py makemigrations visualizer` and `python manage.py migrate`.
    If any error pops up, you can delete the BenchVisualizer/visualizer/migrations folder and try the commands again.

  - If you have protection enabled on the Jenkins server, you will need to go into the file BenchVisualizer/visualizer/utilities/JenkinsConnector.py and modify the user name and access token in line 12.
+In the case that Jenkis runs remotely, you can also specify the IP.

  - To start the built-in Django server, run: `python manage.py runserver` from the project root directory.
 This will run the server on the   port 8000.
 The command takes an optional argument if you want a different, specific port.